 The only options they offer in their iOS and Android apps are Smart safe and protocol selection and that’s about it.
 Overall, it would have been nice to see a bit more options.
 As for ratings, Goose VPN has a 3.5-star rating on Google Play Store and a 4.8-star rating on the iTunes store.

-Pricing – How much does Goose VPN cost?
+Pricing – How much does Goose VPN cost in Japan?

 As for pricing, Goose VPN is not necessarily affordable.
 I mean, Surfshark in comparison offers way more features for just $2.49/mo, which is obviously cheaper than Goose VPN which starts from $5.75/mo.
 If we talk about pricing plans, Goose VPN offers three plans.
 You can choose between monthly, one-year, and three yearly plans.
 Here are pricings for each of their plans: